Sun-drenched towns and cities rich with history

 Sublime, sun-drenched towns and cities rich with history and glittering waterways await on this fabulous cruise holiday.
 This fabulous cruise brings you the very best of France's elegant Provence region.
+This tour is operated by our sister company Great Rail Journeys.

 Early this morning we meet at our dedicated Departure Office at St Pancras International and depart on the Eurostar direct to Avignon.
 On arrival we transfer to Sete, in the afternoon we board our home for the next seven days, the delightful Anne-Marie, a stylish hotel barge.
 We are presented to the crew and enjoy a welcome drink on board before we enjoy dinner together this evening.